craig-willis/icasa/README.md

 # ICASA OWL Ontologies and RDF Variables/Units

 This is an initial rendering of the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#) in OWL.
-The primary goal of this project is to create a practical and faithful implementation of the [ICASA Master Variable List](http://research.agmip.org/display/dev/ICASA+Master+Variable+List) that can be used for linked-data applications and covers the existing [AgMIP JSON Data Objects](http://research.agmip.org/display/dev/JSON+Data+Objects).
+The primary goal of this project is to create a practical and faithful implementation of the [ICASA Master Variable List](http://research.agmip.org/display/dev/ICASA+Master+Variable+List) that can be used for linked-data applications and covers the existing [AgMIP JSON Data Objects](http://research.agmip.org/display/dev/JSON+Data+Objects) and can be be combined with other linked-data contexts to support the [TERRA-REF](http://terraref.org/) project, particularly information available through [BETYdb](https://terraref.ncsa.illinois.edu/bety/).

-This is a very rough draft and intended for community feedback.
+This is an early and rough draft and intended for community feedback.

 What's been done:
 * ICASA "Mangement_Info" entities and attributes are rendered as an [OWL ontology for experiments and managements](icasa-mgmt-info.owl) [ [HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-mgmt-info.owl)].